On the Ingleton-Violations in Finite Groups: The Smallest Violation Instance and the Group Presentation

-Using GAP we found the smallest group that violates Ingleton is $G = S_5$.
-There are 60 sets of violating subgroups up to subscript symmetries.
-Furthermore, these 60 sets of subgroups are all conjugates of each other.
-Thus in terms of group structure, these instances are virtually the same.
+Using GAP we found the smallest group that violates Ingleton is $G = S_5$, which has 60 sets of violating subgroups up to subscript symmetries.
+Further examination shows that these 60 sets of subgroups are in fact all conjugates of each other, thus are virtually the same in terms of group structure.
 We list below some information from GAP about one representative:\footnote{The permutations are written in cycle notation, e.g. $(1,2)(3,4,5)$ is the permutation on the set $\{1,2,3,4,5\}$ that makes the following mapping: $1\mapsto 2,\ 2\mapsto 1,\ 3\mapsto 4,\ 4\mapsto 5,\ 5\mapsto 3$.
 Also GAP's convention for permutations is used throughout this paper, i.e. permutations are applied to an element from the right.}